dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-sprint1.md

         * etc
     * self assessment on progress
         * where are you in relation to progress towards finalfinal product?
+          * give an estimate of how far towards your goals you are, do you think you're on track?
-        * lay out each of the next weeks till end of term with brief goals for each
+        * lay out *each* of the following weeks till end of term with brief goals for each
           * current week: goals
           * week #: goals
           * week #: goals, etc
 ```

 You'll update this weekly during your sprint transitions!